oamg/leapp/docs/source/actor-rhel7-to-rhel8.md

 The related resources are especially useful when you have a lot of accompanied objects like files or directories by your report and you would like to present it to the user in a specific way.

-For further information about messaging read this [document](messaging.html)

 ## Testing your new actor